Montclair Transit Center

-Montclair Transcenter is an intermodal transit center located at 5091 Richton Street in Montclair, California.
+The Montclair Transit Center (also known as the Montclair Transcenter) is an intermodal transit center located at 5091 Richton Street in Montclair, California.
 It is located between Central and Monte Vista Avenues on Richton Street just north of the Montclair Plaza shopping center.

-The TransCenter is owned by the City of Montclair.
-Omnitrans, Foothill Transit, and the Riverside Transit Agency all provide bus service, with Foothill and RTA providing express service and Foothill and Omnitrans providing local service.
+The transit center is jointly owned by the City of Montclair, Caltrans, and the San Bernardino County Transportation Authority.
+Caltrans owns all of the parking spaces, while Montclair and SBCTA jointly own the transit center and Metrolink platform.
+Omnitrans, Foothill Transit, and the Riverside Transit Agency all provide bus service, with Foothill and RTA providing express service, Foothill providing bus rapid transit service via the Silver Streak, and Foothill and Omnitrans providing local service.
 It is also a station on the Metrolink San Bernardino Line.

 The station serves as the dividing line between Foothill's service area and Omnitrans' service area.
 Omnitrans buses run to the east, while Foothill buses run to the west.
 Both agencies accept each other's passes for one transfer outbound from the station.

-Connections

-Both bus and rail service are available 7 days a week.